Cumulants, Spreadability and the Campbell-Baker-Hausdorff Series: Introduction

-The notations are introduced in Sections~\ref{partition composition}, \ref{sec:spreadabilitydefinition}, and~\ref{sec:cumulants}.
-The set $\MP_n$ of monotone partitions is not a subclass of set partitions, but a subclass of ordered set partitions.
-The factor $\frac{1}{\abs{\pi}!}$ is new in the sense that it is hidden in the classical, free or Boolean cases, the reason being that $\abs{\pi}!$ is the number of possible orderings of the blocks of the underlying set partition of $\pi$.
+where the set $\MP_n$ of monotone partitions is a subclass of ordered set partitions rather than set partitions.
+The factor $\frac{1}{\abs{\pi}!}$ accounts for the number of possible orderings of the blocks of the underlying set partition of $\pi$ and cancels out in the case of exchangeability, like classical, free or Boolean independence.

 Cumulants carry essential information on independence, in particular the \emph{vanishing} of mixed cumulants, that is, of cumulants with independent entries, characterize independence \cite[Prop.~3.5]{L04}, which is the major reason for their usefulness in free probability \cite{NicaSpeicher:2006:lectures}.
 More precisely, if a finite family of random variables $X_1,X_2, \dots, X_n$ can be partitioned into two mutually independent subfamilies (in the general sense of Definition~\ref{def:exchangeableindependence} below) then